-- Femtosecond X-ray Diffraction: Ultra-short pulses of uniform, extraordinarily powerful x-rays are used to observe the movements of molecules as they work.
-This technique is under active development at CASD and utilizes easier to make sub-microscopic (0.0001−0.01 mm) 3-D crystals of the molecule and is imaged at room temperature.
+- Femtosecond X-ray diffraction: Ultra-short pulses of uniform, extraordinarily powerful x-rays are used to observe the movements of molecules as they work.
+We are actively developing this technique, which makes it easier to make submicroscopic (0.0001−0.01 mm) 3-D crystals of the molecule and is imaged at room temperature.